Understory

 In forestry and ecology, understory (American English), or understorey (Commonwealth English), also known as underbrush or undergrowth, includes plant life growing beneath the forest canopy without penetrating it to any great extent, but above the forest floor.
-Only a small percentage of light penetrates the canopy so understory vegetation is generally shade-tolerant.
-The understory typically consists of trees stunted through lack of light, other small trees with low light requirements, saplings, shrubs, vines and undergrowth.
+Only a small percentage of light penetrates the canopy, so understory vegetation is generally shade-tolerant.
+The understory typically consists of trees stunted through lack of light, other small trees with low light requirements, saplings, shrubs, vines, and undergrowth.
 Small trees such as holly and dogwood are understory specialists.

 In temperate deciduous forests, many understory plants start into growth earlier in the year than the canopy trees, to make use of the greater availability of light at that particular time of year.
-A gap in the canopy caused by the death of a tree stimulates the potential emergent trees into competitive growth as they grow upwards to fill the gap.
+A gap in the canopy caused by the death of a tree stimulates the potential emergent trees into competitive growth as they grow upward to fill the gap.
 These trees tend to have straight trunks and few lower branches.
 At the same time, the bushes, undergrowth, and plant life on the forest floor become denser.
 The understory experiences greater humidity than the canopy, and the shaded ground does not vary in temperature as much as open ground.
 This causes a proliferation of ferns, mosses, and fungi and encourages nutrient recycling, which provides favorable habitats for many animals and plants.